whiskerz007/proxmox_tuya-convert_container/README.md

 To add custom firmware (not supplied by tuya-convert), connect to the samba share created by the container (details are provided at the login prompt) and add the binary to the `tuya-convert/files/` folder.
 Your binary will listed under the custom firmware menu.

+### Coming Soon:

 DigiblurDIY has provided the latest Tasmota BIN files with WiFiManager enabled (thirdpary.bin) - Thanks Travis!
 All you have to do is start your Tuya-Convert container, and drop the BIN file in the files folder using SAMBA bfore you start the conversion process.
 The script will index the folder contents for you.

-## It is highly recommended you flash thirdparty.bin with the WIFI Manager enabled by default.
+### It is highly recommended you flash thirdparty.bin or Digiblurs WiFi Man binary file with the WIFI Manager enabled by default.
 This will prevent 'bricking' the device as a result of typing the SSID or PASSWORD incorrectly, during setup.

 ## Sources